Akawaio people

-The Akawaio are an indigenous people who live in Roraima (Brazil), Guyana, and Venezuela.
+The Akawaio are an Indigenous people who live in Roraima (Brazil), Guyana, and Venezuela.
 They are one of several closely related peoples called Ingarikó and Kapon.
-Akawaio language used by 5,000 to 6,000 speakers.
+The Akawaio language is used by 5,000 to 6,000 speakers.

 History

 Akawaio were known as prominent traders in the region.
 At the time of European contact, Akawaio lived on Guyana's coastal belt, moving inland as lands were taken for use as plantations.
 Akawaios, as well as Caribs, were used to capture other Amerindians as slaves as well as hunt down runaway slaves that has been brought from Africa.

 In Guyana, Akawaio settlements are concentrated around the upper Mazaruni, Barama, upper Pomeroon, Demerara, Wenamu, and upper Cuyuni rivers.

 Culture

 Religion

 Akawaios have polytheistic beliefs.
 Mythological figures like Makunaima, Kanaima, Iwarrika and Sigu are an important part of their culture.
 The most important god is Makunaima because, in their opinion, he created the tribe.
 Furthermore, they associate some natural phenomena to some divinities like Iwarrika who is blamed for flooding the earth.
 The Shaman plays an important part in their religious practice.
 He meets the god during hallucinogenic rituals when tobacco and a specific diet are used.